g-lalevee/Apigee-GCP-Services/README.md

 3. Deploy this proxy<BR>Deploy proxy in **apiproxy** folder.

-4. Create GCP Service Accounts<BR>To authorize Apigee to use Google Cloud BigQuery and PubSub, you must first:
+4. Create GCP Service Accounts<BR>To authorize Apigee to use Google Cloud BigQuery, Firestore, Cloud Logging and PubSub, you must first:
-    - Create 3 service accounts in Google Cloud and assign it the necessary roles to access your BigQuery dataset, your Firestore collection and publish a message into a PubSub topic (see [Understanding GCP roles](https://cloud.google.com/iam/docs/understanding-roles)).
+    - Create 4 service accounts in Google Cloud and assign it the necessary roles to access your BigQuery dataset, your Firestore collection and write in Cloud Logging and publish a message into a PubSub topic (see [Understanding GCP roles](https://cloud.google.com/iam/docs/understanding-roles)).
-    - Create and download the 3 json keys for the 3 service accounts
+    - Create and download the 4 json keys for the 3 service accounts

 5. Configure GCP Services (BigQuery, Cloud Firestore in Native mode and PubSub)<BR>If needed, in your GCP project, create a BigQuery table, a Firestore Collection and a PubSub topic to be able to use this proxy.

-6. Upload your 3 GCP Service Account JSON files content into KVM Entries<BR>If you use Apigee X/hybrid, you can create a KVM using the following command
+6. Upload your 4 GCP Service Account JSON files content into KVM Entries<BR>If you use Apigee X/hybrid, you can create a KVM using the following command

 ```sh
 export TOKEN=$(gcloud auth print-access-token)